TGH-Tech/DevOps-Documentation/Jenkina-Node/Readme.md

 **Jenkins GUI**

-1. Login in to Jenkins and go to credentials section and add the Public key with correct user name.
+1. Login in to Jenkins and go to credentials section and add the private key with correct username.
 I will be using ubuntu as the username.
 It is the default user name for Ubuntu seerver.
 This comes under *SSH Username with private key*
+2. Now got to Configure settings and add the IP address of Production EC2, port as 22, select the previous credentials from the drop down menu, give other values as 0.
+3. **NB** If SSH section is not avaliable Install the SSH plugins like **Publish-over-ssh**, **SSH-agent** etc.Then the ssh section will be visible.
+You can use the **Check Connection** to check whether the configuration is correct or not.